rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 At it's heart, Observability means you can do the following things easily:

-* Gather - Gathering data is the practice of collecting and correlating as much information as needed about a system or application as it is running.
+* **Gather** - Gathering data is the practice of collecting and correlating as much information as needed about a system or application as it is running.
-* Explore - Having the ability to explore collected data allows for the correlation of multiple streams and types of collected data to answer new or yet-unanswered questions.
+* **Explore** - Having the ability to explore collected data allows for the correlation of multiple streams and types of collected data to answer new or yet-unanswered questions.
-* Insight - Having a view of multiple sets of data in configurable and adjustable ways across a platform enables unique views into issues and helps not only answer, but ASK unanticipated questions.
+* **Insight** - Having a view of multiple sets of data in configurable and adjustable ways across a platform enables unique views into issues and helps not only answer, but ASK unanticipated questions.

-Systems are so complex and change so quickly that it has become impossible to draw an accurate system architecture diagram.
-In the extreme case, architecture diagrams can end up looking something like a cloud of insects.

 Both metrics monitoring and logging presume you know the right questions to ask and have configured your application and platform to give you that data.
 With microservices, containers, and automated adjustments to infrastructure based on need, you don’t always know what to ask, much less whether a measurement tells you anything useful, because you aren’t always certain what standard to measure against.